Who Did This?

 These people have all made code contributions to Ardour within the last 12 months, as well as substantive contributions over the life of the program.

 - David is the brains and the fingers behind Ardour's support for MIDI recording, playback and editing.
-Before, during and after the two Google Summer of Code sponsorships (but mostly before & after), Dave also ended up making substantial (and great, and deep) design changes to the codebase that is now Ardour 3.X.
-When he's not keeping fellow Ardour developers company with his curmudgeonly wit on IRC, Dave is also responsible for Ingen, Patchage and other pieces of linux audio infrastructure such as LV2.
-Rumor has it that he also is working on some kind of post-graduate degree
+Before, during and after the two Google Summer of Code sponsorships (but mostly before & after), David also ended up making substantial (and great, and deep) design changes to the codebase that is now Ardour 3.X.
+When he's not keeping fellow Ardour developers company with his curmudgeonly wit on IRC, David is also responsible for Ingen, Patchage and other pieces of linux audio infrastructure such as LV2.
+Rumor has it that he also is working on some kind of post-graduate degree.

 - Tim Mayberry (Brisbane, Australia)